gdt050579/AppCUI-rs/docs/chapter-2/backends/windows_vt.md

 Because of the way VT100 escape sequences work, the backend is much slower than a regular Windows Console backend (that renders the output directly into the console).
 If speed is a priority, it is recommended to use the Windows Console backend instead.

-Keep in mind that the speed limitation can be mitigated by using a 3rd party terminal (that use the GPU to render the output)such as:
+Keep in mind that the speed limitation can be mitigated by using a 3rd-party terminal that uses the GPU to render the output, such as:
 * [RIO](https://rioterm.com/)
 * [Alacritty](https://alacritty.org/)